-This plugin has been tested on Oxygen.1a Release (4.7.1a) using Java 8.
-However, older versions running on a Java 8 VM can be used with the plugin.
+This plugin has been tested on Oxygen.1a Release (4.7.2) using Java 8.
+Older versions running on a Java 8 VM can be used with the plugin.
 However, the Checker Framework Eclipse Plugin is no longer supported and is out of date.
 Therefore, you are highly recommended to follow the Eclipse instructions in the Checker Framework manual.

 Here is how to run one or more built-in type checkers from the Checker Framework:

 A progress dialog will inform you as the plugin performs these steps:

 removing old markers, running the type-checker(s), and updating the problem list

 You can select the "Problems" window to see all the type-checking errors.

 In the editor, a warning marker will appears to the left of each line that has a type-checking error.
 You can hover over the warning marker to view the given error.
 The errors are also output to the console formatted as they appear when running the Checker Framework from the command line, but most users do not view the console.